hellomuthu23/planning-poker/README.md

 ## Pending features open to development

-1. Add timer
-2. Export options
+1. Export options
-3. Preserve history of voting and show it in session
+2. Preserve history of voting and show it in session
-4. Ask AI Option
+3. Ask AI Option

 ## Tech Debts